Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 - Can avoid moving data around.
 - Exploit advantages of query optimization procedure of DBMS.

-In this tutorial, we will introduce an open-source library for scalable in-database analytics and machine learning called [Apache MADlib](https://madlib.apache.org/index.html).
-It provides data-parallel implementations of mathematical, statistical, graph and machine learning methods for structured and unstructured data.
-Another trending in-database ML library/platform is [MindsDB](https://mindsdb.com/).
+In this tutorial, we will introduce [MindsDB](https://mindsdb.com/), an open-source AI layer for existing databases that allows users to effortlessly develop, train and deploy state-of-the-art machine learning models using SQL queries.
+Another popular in-database ML library is [Apache MADlib](https://madlib.apache.org/index.html).
 Compared to MindsDB, MADlib has been around longer but only runs on PostgreSQL and Greenplum Database.
 MADlib employs its built-in functions to support in-db ML.
 MindsDB, by contrast, is more like an intelligence layer on top of the database.
 It is a cloud platform that can connect to any database and support a variety of ML frameworks.

 ### The Problem and Solution